Back to Silas S. Brown's home page

 - Dola (formerly Cici)

-- ByteDance-affiliated company based in Singapore (reportedly blocked in the USA); LLM licensed from OpenAI/Microsoft with custom prompting; the "Sophie" voice sounds reasonable in both English and Chinese (I'm not sure where they sourced it).
+- The non-China version of ByteDance's "Doubao" from their Singapore office (reportedly blocked in the USA but available in the UK and elsewhere); instead of Doubao's LLM they licensed from OpenAI on Microsoft servers, so it's basically ChatGPT but with custom prompting as a "personality" tweak.
+The "Sophie" voice sounds reasonable in both English and Chinese---supports Mandarin, Cantonese and Shanghainese on request; I'm not sure where they sourced it.
 You can work around the "forgets history after 1 hour idle" behaviour by long-pressing on your topic's first message and selecting More / New Chat; after about 256k you get "the file is too long" messages and might want to restart the session as it'll then heavily pre-prune the context window (the message is poorly worded as it implies the first text is still processed when it isn't).
 History of conversations can be shared between the app and the Web version if the same login method is used on both, but the Web version lacks the voices.

 - Gemini

-- Voice output in the app is currently available only if you speak the prompt, but there is an API with a free tier that does include access to the voices, plus the Web version has a "listen" option on responses
+- Voice output in the app is currently available only if you speak the prompt, but the Web version has a "listen" option on responses

 - Grok